Financial-Times/dotcom-reliability-kit/docs/getting-started/handling-errors.md

   * The fruit API does not have a fruit matching `request.params.name` and so the client throws an error with a `statusCode` property set to `404`

-Let's update our `catch` block to handle these cases (Note: this example uses `HttpError` from the [`@dotcom-reliability-kit/errors`](https://github.com/Financial-Times/dotcom-reliability-kit/tree/main/packages/errors#readme) package):
+Let's update our `catch` block to handle these cases (Note: this example uses `UpstreamServiceError` and `UserInputError` from the [`@dotcom-reliability-kit/errors`](https://github.com/Financial-Times/dotcom-reliability-kit/tree/main/packages/errors#readme) package):

 ```js
 // E.g. GET https://your-app/fruit/feijoa